 As part of the investment scheme, derivative instruments shall be used at the discretion of the management company both for hedging purposes and as an active instrument of the investment (to safeguard or increase income, as a replacement for securities, to control the investment fund's risk profile or for synthetic liquidity control).
 This means that derivative instruments will also be used as a substitute for a direct investment in assets and, in particular, with the goal of increased income.
 The loss risk associated with the investment fund may thus increase.
-When using derivatives for hedging purposes, the environmental or social characteristics promoted are not considered.
-For the use of derivatives not used for hedging purposes, these characteristics will be considered insofar as possible.
+When using derivatives for hedging purposes, the environmental or social characteristics promoted are not considered, nor are the minimum exclusion criteria pursuant to the "ESMA guidelines on fund names using ESG or sustainability-related terms" (pursuant to Article 12 (1) letters (a) through (g) of Delegated Regulation (EU) 2020/1818: minimum standards for so-called "EU Paris-aligned Benchmarks").
+For the use of derivatives not used for hedging purposes, the environmental or social characteristics will be considered insofar as possible, as will the minimum exclusion criteria.